 For instance, under DtS for residential, you might be required to have very expensive windows with an average U-value of below U2.0.
 Under the DTS energy compliance pathway, you commit to follow the NCC minimum requirements and you cannot skip any of its requirements.

 NCC offers an alternative Energy Compliance method that considers holistic building performance.
 This importantly allows us to consider the interaction between all the different parts of the building fabric, and to improve some parts by assigning alternative, lower-cost DTS thermal performance requirements to the rest of the building.

 NCC allows utilising a simple modelling method, NatHERS star rating or the performance-based Verification Using Reference Building (VURB) method.

 NatHERS star rating is recommended for small and medium-size houses.

-VURB is recommended for high-end houses, with a large footprint and high glazing area.
+VURB is recommended for high-end houses, with a large footprint, high raked ceilings and high glazing area.
 This method essentially provides flexibility in how to achieve Energy Compliance and reduce construction costs.